Lennard-Jones potential: Overview

-Numerous intermolecular potentials have been proposed in the past for the modeling of simple soft repulsive and attractive interactions between spherically symmetric particles, i.e. the general shape shown in Figure 1.
+Numerous intermolecular potentials have been proposed in the past for the modeling of simple soft repulsive and attractive interactions between spherically symmetric particles, i.e. the general shape shown in the Figure.
 Examples for other potentials are the Morse potential, the Mie potential, the Buckingham potential and the Tang-Tönnies potential.
-Nevertheless, none of those are of such general importance as the Lennard-Jones potential.
+While some of these may be more suited to modelling real fluids, the simplicity of the Lennard-Jones potential, as well as its often surprising ability to accurately capture real fluid behavior, has historically made it the pair-potential of greatest general importance.